-Dr. Symonette’s first Christian experiences were encouraged and guided by his father and mother, the Reverends John and Elfreda Symonette of Nassau, Bahamas.
-He accepted Jesus as his personal Lord and Savior at the Ebenezer Baptist Church, Nashville, Tennessee, under the pastorate of the late Rev. N. Samuel Jones, (Director of Publications for the National Baptist Sunday School Board).
+Dr. Symonette accepted Jesus as his personal Lord and Savior at the Ebenezer Baptist Church, Nashville, Tennessee, under the pastorate of the late Rev. N. Samuel Jones (Director of Publications for the National Baptist Sunday School Publishing Board).
 There, he was subsequently baptized by his father, the Rev. John Symonette.
-Later, he was licensed and ordained to the ministry at the Greater Tabernacle Missionary Baptist Church, Louisville, Kentucky, by the late Dr. O. A. Hester.
+Later, he was licensed and ordained to the ministry by the Greater Tabernacle Missionary Baptist Church, Louisville, Kentucky.

 Dr. Symonette has served churches in the Bahamas, Tennessee, Kentucky, Indiana, and Florida.
-He has preached, lectured, conducted workshops, served as Conference speaker and musically performed across denominational and national lines.
-These opportunities have brought invitations across the United States, Caribbean, Africa, France, Germany, Spain, Holland, and the Netherlands.
+He has preached, performed, and lectured, across denominational lines in Conferences, Conventions, and for Colleges and Universities.
+These opportunities have brought invitations from across the United States, Caribbean, Africa, Germany, Spain, France, Holland, and the Netherlands.

 Dr. Symonette studied at the Jefferson Community College, Louisville, Kentucky.
 He graduated from the University of Louisville, with a Bachelors degree in Music Education, and also from the Southern Baptist Theological Seminary with a Masters degree.
 He also received a Doctor of Ministry degree, with an emphasis in pastoral studies and biblical theology, from the Luther Rice Seminary in Atlanta, Georgia.
-He has done post-doctoral studies at the Walden University in Education.
+He has also done post-doctoral work in Education at Walden University!

-In addition to serving as the Pastor of Restoring Grace Community Church, he continues to serve the Kingdom of God as the President of the Emmaus Institute(Bible College and Church Music School) and the Father's House of Restored Life,(a mentoring and Christian counseling agency).
+In addition to serving as the Pastor of Restoring Grace Community Church, he continues to serve the Kingdom of God as the President of the Emmaus Institute.